 After a diagnosis of young onset dementia, it is advisable to make an LPA as soon as possible.

-You can set up LPA yourself using a form from the Office of the Public Guardian (OPG): visit gov.uk/ power-of-attorney/make-lasting-power.
+You can set up an LPA yourself using an online form.
 Alternatively, you can ask a solicitor to set it up for you.

 Deputyship under the Court of Protection

-If you care for someone with dementia who lacks the mental capacity to make decisions for themselves, but you don’t have LPA, the Court of Protection may appoint you as the person’s ‘deputy’ and give you permission to make one-off or ongoing decisions on their behalf.
+If you care for someone with dementia who lacks the mental capacity to make decisions for themselves, but you do not have LPA, the Court of Protection may appoint you as the person’s ‘deputy’ and give you permission to make one-off or ongoing decisions on their behalf.